Roy Welensky: Territorial and federal elections

-With new constitutions in place for the territories, elections were held throughout 1961–62, with Welensky's UFP being beaten in each one.
-In Nyasaland, the African nationalist Malawi Congress Party won a huge majority and Banda set about lobbying the British Government for the break-up of the federation and the independence of Nyasaland as Malawi.
+With new constitutions in place for the territories, elections were held throughout 1961–62, and Welensky's UFP was beaten in each one.
+In Nyasaland, the African nationalist Malawi Congress Party won a huge majority, and Banda set about lobbying the British Government for the break-up of the Federation and the independence of Nyasaland as Malawi.
 In Northern Rhodesia, neither the UFP nor the two African nationalist parties held a majority, but the African nationalists united to push for independence.
-Welensky hoped to get a display of confidence in federation, so he dissolved parliament in mid-1962 and held elections.
+Welensky hoped to get a display of confidence in the Federation, so he dissolved parliament in mid-1962 and held elections.
 While his party won a huge victory, it did so because it was completely unopposed.
 Neither the recently formed RF nor the African nationalist parties bothered to contest it.

 In Southern Rhodesia, the UFP lost the hold that it and its successor parties had for decades in the October election.
 Ian Smith, a former federal member of the UFP, had united with Winston Field of the Dominion Party to form the Rhodesian Front, a conservative party that was opposed to a fast rate of African political advancement and the 1961 constitution, and in support of Southern Rhodesian independence.
 The RF won 55% of the vote and 35 A-roll seats, while the UFP won 44% of the vote, 15 A-roll seats and 14 B-roll seats.
-Welensky now had parties in power in all three territorial legislatures that were opposed to the federation and advocating independence for their respective territories.
+Welensky now had parties in power in all three territorial legislatures that were opposed to the Federation and advocating independence for their respective territories.

 Dissolution

-With Nyasaland and Northern Rhodesia now promised independence by Britain under 'one man, one vote' constitutions, the Federation was essentially dead.
+Since Nyasaland and Northern Rhodesia had been promised independence by Britain under 'one man, one vote' constitutions, the Federation was essentially dead.
 Southern Rhodesia, still governed by its white minority, was subject to attacks in the United Nations general assembly which regarded its constitution as unsatisfactory.
 It demanded 'one man, one vote' elections, stating that this was the only "realistic answer to the powerful and irresistible urge of the indigenous people for freedom and equality".

 Accepting the end of the Federation, Welensky set about ensuring that the assets of the federal government were transferred to Southern Rhodesia, making this a condition of him attending dissolution talks at Victoria Falls.
 Welensky refused to dine with the British delegates, on the grounds of "not choking on his food", but ensured that the talks went smoothly.
 The federation was legally dissolved on 31 December 1963.

 Rhodesian UDI

-With the collapse of the federation, Welensky moved to Salisbury, Rhodesia (renamed from Southern Rhodesia after Northern Rhodesia gained independence as Zambia).
+Upon the collapse of the Federation, Welensky moved to Salisbury, Rhodesia (renamed from Southern Rhodesia after Northern Rhodesia gained independence as Zambia).
 After a short break, he was invited to lead the UFP in Rhodesia, which had recently renamed itself the Rhodesia Party.
-With the Rhodesian Front pushing for independence for the territory and a new constitution, the Rhodesia Party advocated the same, but with a focus on stemming white emigration and rebuilding the economy (all three territories had slipped into recession with the end of the federation).
+As the Rhodesian Front pushed for independence for the territory and a new constitution, the Rhodesia Party advocated the same, but with a focus on stemming white emigration and rebuilding the economy (all three territories had slipped into recession after the end of the federation).